ImFalling/Up-Up-And-Array/README.md

 Afterwards, just open index.html with your favorite browser (Tested on Chrome & FF), and get started!

-Note: In Chrome, the number input arrows are hidden.
+~~Note: In Chrome, the number input arrows are hidden.
 These are required to be pressed to change the ID in the pallet popup.
-Writing a number in the input box wont be enough, you have to write a number and then increase or decrease the number using the arrows in order to update the current tile.
+Writing a number in the input box wont be enough, you have to write a number and then increase or decrease the number using the arrows in order to update the current tile.~~ Fixed with update 1.1.2

 ## Changelog